lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Tooltip/README.md

 | `isDismissible` | `bool`                                       | `false`  | ✕        | Make tooltip dismissible |
 | `placement`     | [Placement Dictionary][dictionary-placement] | `bottom` | ✕        | Tooltip placement        |

-On top of the API options, you can add `data-*` or `aria-*` attributes to further extend component's descriptiveness and accessibility.
-Also, UNSAFE styling props are available, see the [Escape hatches][escape-hatches] section in README to learn how and when to use them.
-These attributes will be passed to the topmost HTML element of the component.
+On top of the API options, the components accept [additional attributes][readme-additional-attributes].
+If you need more control over the styling of a component, you can use [style props][readme-style-props] and [escape hatches][readme-escape-hatches].

 ### TooltipWrapper

-⚠️ `TooltipWrapper` component is [deprecated] and will be renamed to the `Tooltip` in the next major version.
+⚠️ `TooltipWrapper` component is [deprecated][deprecated] and will be renamed to the `Tooltip` in the next major version.

-You can add `id`, `data-*` or `aria-*` attributes to further extend the component's descriptiveness and accessibility.
-Also, UNSAFE styling props are available, see the [Escape hatches][escape-hatches] section in README to learn how and when to use them.
+The components accept [additional attributes][readme-additional-attributes].
+If you need more control over the styling of a component, you can use [style props][readme-style-props] and [escape hatches][readme-escape-hatches].

 ### TooltipPopover